Major Groups > Gilled Mushrooms > Pale-Spored > Lactarius > Lactarius luculentus var. laetus

 by Michael Kuo

-Similar mushrooms include Lactarius rufus, which is more red and decidedly more acrid; and Lactarius subflammeus, which has a scarlet cap that only becomes orange when it fades, and gills that do not discolor brown.
+Similar mushrooms include Lactarius rufus, which is more red and decidedly more acrid; and Lactarius subflammeus, which has a scarlet cap that becomes orange as it matures, gills that do not discolor brown, and an acrid taste.
 In Europe, Lactarius aurantiacus is very similar.

 Description: